-The dried corn husks used to make tamales can be purchased in markets on online through our affiliate, Mex Grocer.
+The dried corn husks used to make tamales can be purchased online.

 Prep time: 2 Hours 30 Min; Cook time: 3 Hours; Total time: 5 Hours 30 Min

 Note: Yes, tamales are a lot of work but, like most good things, they are well worth it.
 The process will be easier, faster and infinitely more pleasant if several cooks make a project of tamales.

 Recipe editor Patricia Mitchell